xhad/gatewayd/doc/install.md

     export DATABASE_URL=postgres://postgres:password@localhost:5432/ripple_gateway

-If you are using an SSL connection to your database, remember to append the follow to its url:
+If you are using an SSL connection to your database, remember to append the following to its url:

-    ?native=true
+    export DATABASE_URL=postgres://postgres:password@localhost:5432/ripple_gateway?native=true

 ### Gateway API Server

-clone the project from github and install the package dependencies
+Install the ripple-gateway package and its dependencies using NPM:

     sudo npm install -g pg
     sudo npm install -g db-migrate